You’re engaged, that’s awesome! But how do you start to plan a wedding?

 There’s no denying it, wedding can be expensive but they don’t have to be.
 Whilst it’s not the most glamorous part of a wedding, you absolutely need to figure out your budget early on, this way you can be sure how best to spend it.
 Talk with your partner and parents and anybody who might contribute to your wedding to figure out how much you will have to spend.
 This will influence everything in your wedding planning journey from the venue and photographer choice all the way to choosing your flowers and make-up artist.

-Once you’ve decided on an total budget, it’s time to think about how much to allocate to each service.
+Once you’ve decided on a total budget, it’s time to think about how much to allocate to each service.
 Firstly, take about 10% of your budget, and leave it to one side as a contingency.
 This will cover anything that unexpectedly crops up (and there’ll probably be something!).
-The week before our wedding, we had a last minute need for extra portaloos as we were let down by a supplier so the extra money was essential.
+The week before our wedding, we had a last-minute need for extra portaloos (glamorous right!?) as we were let down by a supplier so the extra money was essential.

 After that, split your remaining budget in half, this is the amount you can spend on your venue(s).
 This should include the venue itself as well as catering, wine, cocktails and other drinks.
 Then you need to consider your priorities, this will determine where you spend your remaining budget.
 If you’re passionate about an amazing alternative bouquet, an incredible dress or that perfect band, then you may want to focus a chunk of your budget on that.
 Make a list of all the things that are really important for your wedding and decide how much of your budget you’re willing to spend on each.